 Step 5 : application

 After removing the dust and other particles from your wall, apply one layer of plaster with the putty knife on the damaged area.
 The thickness of layer depends on the extent of the damage.
 It could be a thick base layer or a thin top layer.
-According to certified plasterers, you should always build up layers for a better experience.
+According to certified plasterers in London, you should always build up layers for a better experience.

 Next, leave it to dry.
 Sand the layer/coat to bring it to perfection.
 This will ensure a proper surface for the next layer and give it a finished look.